 Every new patient requires a complete H&P. (Two new patients/week = minimum 16).
-You may submit as many as you like in the portfolio for feedback.
-The final requirement for the clerkship is to select your 4 best write-ups and submit them on Canvas.
+Final requirement for the clerkship is to select your 4 best write-ups for submission.
 They will be part of your final clerkship evaluation and grade.

 The Clerkship Directors determine competency.
 The IDEA evaluation checklist is used for evaluation.